 |Syrup to serve|

-HINTS AND TIPS TO MAKE THE BEST FRENCH TOAST CASSEROLE WITH CREAM CHEESE
+HINTS AND TIPS TO MAKE THE BEST FRENCH TOAST CASSEROLE RECIPE WITH CREAM CHEESE

 Here are my favourite hints and tips, guaranteed to make creating this fabulous breakfast bake easier and more delicious.
 In short, a tasty success!